Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Pro tip

-Treat tests as part of implementation, not a separate phase.
-They make refactoring safer and help catch regressions before they reach users.
+Treat tests as part of implementation, not a separate “QA step”.
+They make refactoring safer and reduce regression risk.

 Common types of testing: